Samar Badawi: July 2018 arrest

 According to Human Rights Watch (HRW), Samar Badawi, along with Nassima al-Sadah, were arrested by Saudi authorities on 30 July.
 She was held in the Dhahban Central Prison.

 Following criticism and calls for Badawi's release on the part of Canadian Minister of Foreign Affairs Chrystia Freeland, Saudi Arabia expelled Canada's ambassador, and froze trade with Canada.

-Release
+2021 release

 On 27 June 2021, Badawi was released from prison after serving her sentence.